StarExec/StarExec/command/README.txt

 REQUIRED: "id" "from", "to"
 OPTIONAL: "hier"

---mirroruser -Mirrors an existing user and associates them with a space. "id" is a benchmark id, and "from" and "to" are space ids.
+--linkuser -links an existing user and associates them with a space. "id" is a benchmark id, and "from" and "to" are space ids.
 REQUIRED: "id" "from" "to"
 OPTIONAL: None